jfwallin/ml-animiated-for-colab/lab_2_modules/Lab_2_Answer_Sheet.md

 **Q5.** Based on the visualizations:
 - How does step size relate to (a) gradient magnitude and (b) learning rate?
 - Why do steps get smaller as you approach the minimum?
+- What happens with LR = 1.0?
+Does it converge smoothly?
+- What happens with LR = 3.0?
+Can you explain this behavior?

 <br><br><br>